 On all other bike frames, your avatar stands up when you drop below 80rpm on a 3% or greater incline.
 And when you’re in the draft your rider sits up a bit to indicate that you are no longer “in the wind.”

 Neither of these avatar positions exists for the Tron bike, though.
 All you get is the standard riding position and the out of the saddle sprint.

 You Light Up My Life

 Idiosyncrasies aside, there’s no other bike on Zwift that lets you change the color of your tires.
 You can dial in your bike color to match just about any kit quite nicely.
+Put the slider in the just the right spot and you’ll get a multi-color light show as you ride.
 Thanks, Tron bike!

 Where Did It Come From?